Complexity of Unambiguous Problems in $\Sigma^P_2$: Introduction

 Next, we address the question of how pivotal is the role of unambiguity in the computational complexity of problems.
-To give a partial answer to this question, we look into some of the unambiguous problems in this paper, and make small changes to eliminate the unambiguity property.
+We look into some of the unambiguous problems in this paper, and make small changes to eliminate this property.
 We show that these variations turn out to be \Sig{2}-complete, significantly harder than their unambiguous counterparts.
-We exemplify this with problems we denote \CKTUVAL{} and \CKTPareto{}, which are variations of \UOPT{} and \CKTConsensus{} (defined in \Cref{sec:PNP}), respectively.
-Another example of this phenomenon can be found in hedonic games: Although we show that strong popularity in additive hedonic games is \PCW{}-complete, in \cite{BG24popularity} it is shown that weak popularity (where a partition needs only to weakly win a majority vote against any other, and thus a winner is not necessarily unique) is \Sig{2}-complete.
+We exemplify this with problems we denote \CKTUVAL{} and \CKTPareto{}, which are variations of \UOPT{} and \CKTConsensus{} (defined in \Cref{sec:PNP}), respectively, and with a variant of hedonic games.

-Finally, we consider the problem of determining the existence of a weakly-dominant strategy in a game, and show it is computationally equivalent to the two-quantified version of \USat{}.
-These are the only two problems in this work that seem not to lie within \Sig{2}.
-Specifically, we prove that they are positioned between \Piclass{2} and \Dif{2}, where \Dif{2} (defined in \cite{aleksandrowicz2017computational}) is a generalization of the class \DifP{} (defined in \cite{papadimitriou1982complexity}).
-These results support the view that the hardness of unambiguous problems does not typically reflect the full potential of their immediate upper-bounding class---in this case, $\Sig{3}$.
+Finally, we consider an unambiguous problem which seems to lie outside of \Sig{2}, namely determining the existence of a weakly-dominant strategy in a game.
+We show it is computationally equivalent to the two-quantified version of \USat{} (\UQSAT{}).
+We further prove that they are positioned between \Piclass{2} and \Dif{2}, supporting the view that the hardness of unambiguous problems does not typically reflect the full potential of their immediate upper-bounding class---in this case, $\Sig{3}$.

 The rest of this paper is organized as follows.
 Following a brief account of related literature, in \Cref{sec:prelims} we introduce some relevant notation and definitions. \Cref{sec:PTW,sec:PCW,sec:PMA} introduce the classes \PTW{}, \PCW{}, and \PMA{} respectively, discuss their relation with other complexity classes, and problems that are captured by them.
-In \Cref{sec:PNP} we exhibit several \DeltaP{2}-complete unambiguous problems. \Cref{sec:Sig2} considers ambiguous variants of unambiguous problems, and shows they are \Sig{2}-complete.
+In \Cref{sec:PNP} we exhibit several \PNP{}-complete unambiguous problems. \Cref{sec:Sig2} considers ambiguous variants of unambiguous problems, and shows they are \Sig{2}-complete. \Cref{sec:Beyond_sig2} discusses the complexity of the existence of a weakly-dominant strategy and \UQSAT{}.
 All proofs are deferred to the appendix.